serin0837/damso_learnkorean/README.md

 # My first website

-This website is profile website to teach Korean
+This website is profile website to teach Korean.
+(still working on)

 # install